 But by changing to a high potassium diet, many favorable effects will result.
 The expected results of eating more potassium and less sodium are that we will be less likely to have hypertension, cardiovascular disease and strokes, and our bones will be stronger.
-This all starts in childhood when we are conditioned to prefer certain types of foods.
+And this all starts in childhood when we are conditioned to prefer certain types of foods.

 For a list of all the food tables showing the amount of potassium in different foods, as well as showing other posts, click on the “Links to Food Potassium Tables” at the top of the page.